arshadrr/subreddit-archiver/README.md

 required arguments:
   --subreddit SUBREDDIT
                         Name of subreddit to save.
+Optional if resuming archival.
   --file FILE           Location and name of file that output SQLite database should take. e.g ~/archives/mysubreddit.sqlite --credentials CREDENTIALS
                         File containing credentials to access Reddit API.

 Saves posts and comments from a subreddit to a SQLite database.
 Archival can be stopped (e.g Ctr-C) while in progress safely and without data loss.
-To resume archival, call with the same arguments (point to the same output file and subreddit).
+To resume archival, just point to the same output file.
 The output file keeps track of the progress of archival.
 ```

 Suppose you'd like to archive the subreddit `/r/learnart` to the file